usingMaths.com

 << Previous Next >>

-Code for Converting an Improper Fraction to Mixed Fraction in C#
+How to Convert Improper Fraction to Mixed Fraction in C# | Fun Maths Exercise

 As before, fractional numbers can either be Proper (e.g. 2/5), Improper (e.g. 5/2), or Mixed (e.g. 21/2),

-Improper to Mixed Fraction Code in C#
+Step-by-Step Explanation of Improper Fraction to Mixed Fraction Conversion in C#

-Say we have the fraction 10/3 - which is an improper fraction - we can convert this fraction to a mixed fraction by following a number of steps:
+Say we have the fraction 10/3 - which is an improper fraction - we can write a C# algorithm that converts this improper fraction to a mixed fraction by following a number of steps:

 Step 1: